Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve

 Another factor to consider is the comparison between different observed bandpasses.
 General circulation models (GCMs), which incorporate more complex physics and atmospheric mixing, generally offer more realistic predictions than simpler semi-analytic models.
 However, GCMs without atmospheric drag tend to overpredict phase offsets for WASP-121\,b \citep[e.g.,][]{Parmentier2018}.
 Recent observations and GCM studies now suggest that WASP-121\,b is indeed experiencing atmospheric drag \citep{Wardenier2024}.

 Phase offsets of WASP-121\,b have been all over the map.
 Measurements with TESS [0.6--0.95 $\mu$m] for WASP-121\,b show a slight westward offset of $-6.3 \pm 3.9^\circ$, consistent with zero\citep{Daylan2021}.
 Analysis of two Hubble WFC3 phase curves [1.12--1.64 $\mu$m] reported a broadband eastward offset of $6.4 ^{+1.7 \, \circ}_{-2.3}$ with spectroscopic offsets spanning 0--10$^\circ$ \citep{Mikal-Evans2022}.
-A later re-analysis of the same phase curves indicated a shift in hot spot position between the two epochs and favored models with a $\sim$30$^\circ$ eastward displacement and a hot spot extent of $\sim$50$^\circ$ \citep{Changeat2024}.
-The first analysis of the NIRSpec white light curves reported slight eastward offsets of $3.4 \pm 0.11^\circ$ with NRS1 [2.70--3.72 $\mu$m] and $2.7\pm 0.12^\circ$ with NRS2 [3.82--5.15 $\mu$m] \citep{Mikal-Evans2023}.
-A more recent full analysis confirms these small eastward shifts in the white light curves, reporting $2.95^{+0.11}_{-0.12} ^\circ$ with NRS2, and further extends the results to spectroscopic phase curves, which likewise show slight eastward offsets but never exceeding $10^\circ$ \citep{Evans-Soma2025-NIRSpec-PhaseCurve}.
+A later re-analysis of the same phase curves using a three-region model (and therefore not directly comparable to phase offsets) indicated a shift in hot spot position between the two epochs and favored models with a $\sim$30$^\circ$ eastward displacement and a hot spot extent of $\sim$50$^\circ$ \citep{Changeat2024}.
+The first analysis of the NIRSpec white light-curves reported slight eastward offsets of $3.4 \pm 0.11^\circ$ with NRS1 [2.70--3.72 $\mu$m] and $2.7\pm 0.12^\circ$ with NRS2 [3.82--5.15 $\mu$m] \citep{Mikal-Evans2023}.
+A more recent full analysis confirms these small eastward shifts in the white light-curves, reporting $2.95^{+0.11}_{-0.12} ^\circ$ with NRS2, and further extends the results to spectroscopic phase curves, which likewise show slight eastward offsets but never exceeding $10^\circ$ \citep{Evans-Soma2025-NIRSpec-PhaseCurve}.